Kinovea/kinovea-docs/source/userinterface/workspaces.rst

 Exporting workspaces
 --------------------
 Workspaces can be exported to separate XML files using the menu :menuselection:`Options --> Workspaces --> Export workspace`.
 To start Kinovea using an explicit workspace file it must be passed as an argument to the command line.

+See also: :doc:`/misc/command_line`.